andrey-p/ectoplasm-js/README.md

   };

 ecto.initialise(scripts, function (err) {
-  ecto.run("doThings", { foo: "bar", function (err, result) {
+  ecto.run("doThings", { foo: "bar" }, function (err, result) {
     // things have been done
   });
 });
 ```

-Argument are optional, and you can have as many as you want in between your script name and callback.
+`args` is optional, and you can have as many of them as you want (or none at all) between your script name and callback.

 Scripts
 ---